Adrienne Nelson

-Adrienne Camille Nelson (born 1967) is an American lawyer who is a United States district judge of the United States District Court for the District of Oregon.
-She previously served as a judge on the Multnomah County Circuit Court from 2006 to 2018 and a justice of the Oregon Supreme Court from 2018 to 2023.
+Adrienne Camille Nelson (born 1967) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Oregon since 2023.
+She previously served as a justice of the Oregon Supreme Court from 2018 to 2023 and as a judge on the Multnomah County Circuit Court from 2006 to 2018.

-Early life and career
+Early life and education

 Nelson was born in Kansas City, Missouri, in 1967, and grew up in southwestern Arkansas.
 She graduated from Gurdon High School in Gurdon, Arkansas, in 1985.
 Nelson's mother successfully sued her school district to allow Nelson to be valedictorian after her high school initially named a white student with a lower GPA to be valedictorian instead.

-Nelson graduated summa cum laude from the University of Arkansas in 1990, with a BA in criminal justice and English.
-She completed a J.D. degree at the University of Texas School of Law in 1993.
+Nelson graduated from the University of Arkansas in 1990 with a Bachelor of Arts, summa cum laude, in English literature and criminal justice.
+She then attended the University of Texas School of Law, graduating in 1993 with a Juris Doctor.

+Legal career

 Nelson moved to Portland, Oregon, in 1993, to be closer to her mother, who had previously relocated to the state.
 Nelson was a contract analyst for an insurance company for two years.
 She then worked as an attorney in private practice in Portland as a public defender, with Multnomah Defenders Inc, a non-profit public interest law firm, from 1996 to 1999, and for the law firm Bennett, Hartman, Morris & Kaplan LLP from 1999 to 2004.
 Nelson was a senior attorney in Student Legal and Mediation Services for Portland State University from 2004 to 2006.
 Nelson served as an adjunct professor at Lewis & Clark Law School from 2002 to 2005.

 Nelson has been a member of the American Bar Association House of Delegates and the ABA Commission on Disability Rights.
 She received the Oregon Women Lawyers (OWLs) Judge Mercedes Deiz Award in 2003, and the Oregon State Bar President's Public Service Award in 2007.
 She has also served as president of the Multnomah Bar Foundation and president of the Oregon State Bar Foundation Board.

+In 2021, a school in Happy Valley, Oregon was named after Nelson.